sobmachine/player/all/README.md

 # Player - A Music Player

 Welcome to **Player**, a lightweight, terminal-based music player made with love in Python!
-Perfect for vibing to your favorite `.flac` tracks with a CLI interface.
+Perfect for vibing to your favorite `.wav` tracks with a CLI interface.

 ---

 ##  Features

-* Play high-quality audio (`.flac`) right from your terminal
+* Play high-quality audio (`.wav`) right from your terminal
-* Simple and intuitive CLI controls
 * Easy setup and installation
 * Based on libVLC